-- The Planning Commission has considered the Addendum to the City's General Plan EIR in accordance with CEQA Guidelines section 15164, subdivision (d), and hereby recommends that the City Council find that the approval of GPA 2024-005 will not trigger any of the conditions listed under CEQA Guidelines section 15162 that would require the preparation of a subsequent EIR. - 2.
-The Planning Commission finds that the GPA 2024-005 satisfies the required findings for approval of a general plan amendment in accordance with Clovis Municipal Code section 9.86.060, subdivision (A), as follows: - a.
-GPA 2024-005 is internally consistent with the goals, policies, and actions of the General Plan. - b.
-GPA 2024-005 would not be detrimental to the public interest, health, safety, convenience, or general welfare of the City. - c.
-There is a compelling reason for the amendment, as the adoption of the Housing Element update is mandated by State law.
-(Gov. Code § 655880, et seq.) - The Planning Commission hereby recommends that the City Council approve GPA 2024-005 and authorize City staff to submit GPA 2024-0005 to HCD for certification. - 4.
-The bases for the findings are detailed in the October 3, 2024, staff report, which is hereby incorporated by reference, the entire Administrative Record, as well as the evidence and comments presented during the public hearing.
+- 2. The Project satisfies the required findings for approval of a general plan amendment, as follows: - a.
+GPA2024-005 is internally consistent with the goals, policies, and actions of the General Plan. - b.
+GPA2024-005 would not be detrimental to the public interest, health, safety, convenience, or general welfare of the City. - c.
+There is a compelling reason for the amendment, namely that California Law requires the City to update its Housing Element every eight years. - 3.
+GPA2024-005 as outlined in Attachment A, is hereby approved. - 4.
+The basis for the findings is detailed in the November 4, 2024, staff report, which is hereby incorporated by reference, the entire Administrative Record, as well as the evidence and comments presented during the public hearing.